-Favipiravir is supplied as 200 mg tablets to be administered orally.
-Favipiravir is not approved for any indication.
-The proposed dosing regimen used in the Phase 3 studies for uncomplicated influenza was:
+Favipiravir is supplied as 400 mg tablets to be administered orally.
+Favipiravir 200mg is approved in Japan and other countries (Thailand - India - Malaysia - UAE - Mexico) and the 400mg is approved in UAE & Morocco for Novel or reemerging influenza virus infections (limited to cases in which other anti-influenza virus agents are not effective or insufficiently effective).
+The proposed dosing regimen used in the Phase 3 (US316 / US317) studies for uncomplicated influenza was:

-- Day 1: 1800 mg (9 tablets) BID, total daily dose 3600 mg - Days 2 to 5: 800 mg (4 tablets) BID, total daily dose 1600 mg
+- Day 1: 1800 mg BID, total daily dose 3600 mg - Days 2 to 5: 800 mg BID, total daily dose 1600 mg